• Subscribe Now

 Quaint and Historic Meets Low-Rise Luxury at Avenue Madison

-September 20, 2021/in Community Development, Development, Economy, Featured, Housing, Lead, News/by Kimberly Ballard
+September 20, 2021/in Development, Community Development, Economy, Featured, Housing, Lead, News/by Kimberly Ballard

 Downtown Madison has always been known for its small-town charm with a historic train depot and jailhouse converted into a family-owned restaurant, a southern style downtown gazebo, firmly planted bungalow homes with wraparound porches, eclectic retail shops, and the town’s favorite event space known as The Barn.